 It is legal and valid for you as a buyer to seek a title for a vehicle you have bought.
 It is important that you be cautious while doing this.
 You should review all the necessary documents mentioned in this article when you wish to purchase a car whereby the seller or owner does not possess a title for it.

-We can help you get a bonded title, or any type of surety bond.
+We can help you get title bond, or any type of surety bond.
 We’re licensed in all states, and are here to answer any questions you may have.
 Here is a list of surety bond types that we can cover in Texas.